raku/datatable/README.md

 Can join tables , order, sort ,search and etc
 Using Example place youe code in controller or action , where u want response datatable as json

+Changes:
+15.07.2014: Now datatables ready for aliases in columns

 Kohana controller ->action code
 =========